-The Tildonk Futuro's "five minutes of fame" came in 2006 when it was featured in Belgian broadcaster VRT's project Monumentenstrijd in 2006 [translates to "Battle Monument" I believe].
-An article on vrtfansite.be [Google Translation To English] tells us about the project [it is not clear to me from this article if the project consisted of a TV show or series of shows, online, print or some combination of the three]:
+The Tildonk Futuro's "five minutes of fame" came in 2006 when it was featured in Belgian broadcaster VRT's project Monumentenstrijd in 2006 (translates to "Battle Monument" we believe).
+An article on vrtfansite.be (Google Translation To English) tells us about the project (it is not clear to us from this article if the project consisted of a TV show or series of shows, online, print or some combination of the three):

-A report from Gazet van Turnhout [Google Translation To English] provides a little more detail.
-We read here that the project did involve a "series of broadcasts" [not clear to me if this was TV or radio] and that the prize for the winner was substantial; over 500,000 Euros.
+A report from Gazet van Turnhout (Google Translation To English) provides a little more detail.
+We read here that the project did involve a "series of broadcasts" (not clear to us if this was TV or radio) and that the prize for the winner was substantial; over 500,000 Euros.

-In the final document I have been able to dig up so far that refers to the Tildonk Futuro [a post from bloggen.be] we read that all three of the Belgian Futuros were, at least originally, located in Bosvoorde; specifically the article includes the following statement "Drie exemplaren hebben lange tijd in Bosvoorde gestaan" which Google Translate tells me reads "Three specimens have long stood in Boitsfort".
+In the final document we have been able to dig up so far that refers to the Tildonk Futuro (a post from bloggen.be) we read that all three of the Belgian Futuros were, at least originally, located in Bosvoorde; specifically the article includes the following statement "Drie exemplaren hebben lange tijd in Bosvoorde gestaan" which Google Translate tells us reads "Three specimens have long stood in Boitsfort".

-As stated at the beginning of the page the precise current location of this Futuro is unknown but recent emails suggest that it is almost certainly still disassembled and in storage somewhere in our near Tildonk.
-Any better or more recent information you might have would be much appreciated.
+As stated at the beginning of this article the precise current location of this Futuro is unknown but recent emails suggest that it is almost certainly still disassembled and in storage somewhere in our near Tildonk.
+If you have any better or more recent information please let us know.